 On April 6, 2010, CRLLC and its wholly-owned subsidiary, Coffeyville Finance Inc., completed a private offering of senior secured notes that had an aggregate principal amount of \$500 million.
 See Note 13 ("Long-Term Debt") for further information regarding the issuance of the Company's senior secured notes.
 The proceeds of the offering were utilized to extinguish the existing long-term debt under the first priority credit facility.
 As a result of the extinguishment, CRLLC wrote-off approximately \$5.4 million of previously deferred financing costs.
 In connection with this issuance of the senior secured notes, CRLLC incurred approximately \$3.9 million of third party costs.
-Of these costs, approximately \$30,000 was immediately expensed and the remaining approximately \$3.9 million.
-Of these costs approximately expensed at the time of issuance following the accounting standards relating to the modification of debt instruments by debtors.
-The remaining balance of approximately \$9.9 million will be amortized as interest expense using the approximately \$9.9 million will be amortized as interest expense of a paproximately \$27.5 million.
+Of these costs, approximately \$30,000 was immediately expensed and the remaining approximately \$3.9 million was deferred and will be amortized as interest expense using the effective-interest method.
+In addition, CRLLC incurred an underwriting discount of \$10 million.
+Of these costs approximately \$76,000 were immediately expensed at the time of issuance following the accounting standards relating to the modification of debt instruments by debtors.
+The remaining balance of approximately \$9.9 million will be amortized as interest expense using the effective-interest method over the term of the senior secured notes.
+On December 30, 2010, CRLLC made an unscheduled voluntary prepayment of its senior secured notes of approximately \$27.5 million.
 In connection with the voluntary prepayment, CRLLC wrote off a portion of previously deferred financing costs and unamortized original issue discount of approximately \$770,000.
 As a result of the extinguishment of CRLLC's long-term debt under the first priority credit facility, the issuance of senior secured notes and voluntary unscheduled prepayment on the senior secured notes, the Company recorded a total loss on extinguishment of debt of approximately \$6.3 million for the year ended December 31, 2010.
 In addition, as described in further detail in Note 13 ("Long-Term Debt"), the Company also recorded additional losses on extinguishment of debt of approximately \$10.4 million in connection with premiums paid for the early extinguishment of debt for the year ended December 31, 2010.